Secr3ts/Projet_Shodan/README.md

 For maximum compatibility, please use [`Python 3.11`](https://www.python.org/downloads/release/python-3119/).

 ### Running
-To run the dashboard, just type `python main.py` and visit [this](http://localhost:leportenquestion) page.
+To run the dashboard, cd into the Projet_Shodan directory and type `python main.py`.
+Then visit [this](http://localhost:8050) page.

 ## Data